wdawson/okta.github.io/_source/_posts/2018-08-17-build-and-understand-user-authentication-in-node.md

 You can leave all the other values unchanged.

-{% img blog/build-understand-auth-node/okta-create-app-settings.png alt:"okta create app settings" width:"800" %}{: .center-image }
+{% img blog/build-understand-auth-node/okta-create-app-settings.png alt:"Okta create app settings" width:"800" %}{: .center-image }

 Now that your application has been created, copy down the **Client ID** and **Client secret** values on the following page, you'll need them later when we start writing code.

-{% img blog/build-understand-auth-node/okta-app-credentials.png alt:"okta signup" width:"800" %}{: .center-image }
+{% img blog/build-understand-auth-node/okta-app-credentials.png alt:"Okta signup" width:"800" %}{: .center-image }

 ### Step 3: Create an Authentication Token